 Based on the beloved book by E.B.
 White, Charlotte's Web tells the story of an unlikely friendship between a brilliant spider, Charlotte, and an adorable pig, Wilbur.
-Because E.B.
-White loved the English language, he created a tale celebrating the power of words.
-Charlotte is a talented writer who spins messages in her web to save the life of Wilbur.
+It's fitting that White, an award-winning author, created a tale that celebrates the power of words.
+Charlotte, a writer herself, spins messages in her web to protect the life of Wilbur.

 2. Willie Wonka and the Chocolate Factory—1971 musical

-It's unfortunate many children today have only seen Tim Burton's 2005 version with its creepy performance by Johnny Depp as Willie Wonka.
-The original film from 1971, starring the superb Gene Wilder, is immensely superior – memorable, musical, and magical for all ages.
+It's unfortunate that many children today have only seen Tim Burton's 2005 version with its creepy performance by Johnny Depp as Willie Wonka.
+The original film from 1971, starring the superb Gene Wilder, is immensely superior: memorable, musical, and magical for all ages.
 Like Charlotte's Web, it comes from a beloved book written by a talented author, Roald Dahl.
 Other works by Dahl have also become films: James and the Giant Peach, Matilda, and Fantastic Mr. Fox.

 3. Mrs. Doubtfire—1993 comedy

-Robin Williams left us with many movies to treasure.
-Mrs. Doubtfire showcases his immense talent as he dons a wig, makeup, a dress, and stockings to play a female housekeeper—all so he can spend more time with his three kids.
+The immensely talented, Robin Williams, left us with many outstanding movies to treasure.
+Mrs. Doubtfire is the perfect showcase for his talent as he dons a wig, makeup, a dress, and stockings to play a female housekeeper—all so he can spend more time with his three kids.
 While the film shifts effortlessly from hilarity to poignancy, it's most impressive in the deft way it handles a subject that impacts many children: divorce.

-Bye Bye Birdie—1963 musical
+4. Bye Bye Birdie—1963 musical